Thursday, August 30, 2018

 Foundy Street, River Arts District, Asheville, North Carolina.

-Asheville is an the largest city in western North Carolina.
+Asheville is the largest city in western North Carolina.
 The site was first settled in 1784, and the town has a long pioneer and minor Civil War history.
 Being in the foothills of the Blue Ridge Mountains, the beautiful setting attracted wealthy tourists during the Gilded Age of the 1880s.
-George Washington Vanderbilt II, youngest son of William Henry Vanderbilt, fell in love with the mountains and began construction of his monumental mansion, the Biltmore House on the Biltmore Estate, in 1889.
+George Washington Vanderbilt II, youngest son of William Henry Vanderbilt, fell in love with the mountains and began construction of his monumental mansion, the Biltmore House, on the Biltmore Estate in 1889.
 Many visitors associate Asheville with the Biltmore, but the town also has an industrial past and some magnificent Art Deco architecture.
 Many of the warehouses and factories (including a tannery) were concentrated along the railroad line and the French Broad River.

 Foundy Street, River Arts District, Asheville, North Carolina.